Fees & Common Queries

 Can I use insurance for your services?

 It depends on your individual insurance coverage.
-Call your insurance provider and ask whether a counselling therapist is covered under your plan.
+Call your insurance provider and ask whether a counselling therapist or registered social worker is covered under your plan.
 We offer direct billing on select plans.
 Please inquire at the time of booking the intake appointment.

 MSI does not cover services provided by private mental health clinicians.